oocran/oocran/README.md

 Issue tracker
 =============
-Issues and bug reports should be posted to the GitHub Issue Tracker of this project.
+Issues and bug reports should be posted to the GitHub [Issue Tracker](https://github.com/oocran/oocran/issues).

 Project state
 =============